aziis98/gtk-select2d/README.md

 - `--title` or `-t`: Set a custom window title for the application (default: "2D Image Selector").
 - `--polyline` or `-s`: Show the outline of the quadrilateral that is formed by connecting the selected points.
 - `--closed` or `-c`: Indicate if the drawn path should be closed, forming a closed polygon.
-This option is relevant when selecting more than four points.
+This option is relevant only when displaying the quadrilateral with the previous option.

 ## Usage Example